Google's Recorder app for Pixel is so good it should be on every phone

 Watching the app transcribe whatever it's hearing can come in handy if you're listening to someone speak with an accent, or if you just want to check the spelling of a word as you jot down notes.
 It's mesmerizing to watch.

 Once you're done recording, tap on the pause button.
-You can then give the recording a title, location, and either resume or save it.
-There's also an option to delete it.
+You can then give the recording a title and location, and either resume or save it.
+There's also the option to delete it.

 Reviewing and sharing your recordings